Measurement That Matches Theory: Theory-Driven Identification in IRT Models: Applying the IRT-M Model

 \cite{kentmen2017anti} elaborate on the manner by which perceptions of threat partially determine one's attitudes toward both immigration and the European Union.
 We draw three distinct dimensions of threat from their discussion of the literature: a sense of economic threat, a sense of cultural threat, and a sense of religious threat.
 Together with the two attitudes those threat perceptions are theorized to influence, we thus have five theoretical concepts: economic threat, cultural threat, religious threat, support of immigration, and support of the EU.
 Each of those five concepts corresponds to a substantively meaningful latent dimension, and the theory indicates that people's values on the first three latent dimensions influence their values on the last two.

-The next step in applying the IRT-M model is to identify a data source comprising choices that one believes would be informative about individual data units' positions along the latent dimensions identified by the theory.
+The next step in applying the IRT-M model is to identify a data source comprising items that one believes would be informative about individual data units' positions along the latent dimensions identified by the theory.
 In the context of our example, we require data that are informative about each of the three threats and the two attitudes.
 We identified the Eurobarometer survey for that purpose, and specifically chose the February-March 2021 (94.3) wave due to availability \citep{EB9432021}.
 In reading through the survey codebook, it became clear that there was a fourth sense of threat, specific to the Covid-19 pandemic, for which the survey was informative and which might have also influenced attitudes toward immigration and the EU along the same lines as those discussed in \cite{kentmen2017anti}: health threat.
 Thus, we added that latent dimension to our list, giving us six in all.

 After identifying the latent theoretical dimensions of interest and a candidate data source, the next step is to produce the constraint matrix.
-That is accomplished by coding the choices (e.g., possible answers to survey questions) in the data according to their expected relationships to the underlying theoretical dimensions.
-Each choice in the data is an opportunity for the data unit to express its values along the latent dimensions specified in the theory.
-In the context of the Eurobarometer survey, each possible answer to each survey question is an opportunity for a data unit to make an informative choice.
-In other contexts, opportunities for choice may be votes on bills or resolutions, or particular elements of treaties, constitutions, or other documents.

-Regardless, before coding one must convert all non-dichotomous choices to a set of dichotomous choices.
-For instance, a five-level feeling thermometer survey question would be broken down into five separate dichotomous choices.
-This is known in the machine learning literature as One Hot encoding.
-Similarly, a continuous choice opportunity would be made dichotomous through the use of a threshold.
-In the next section we discuss how to generalize our model for more general choices.
+We accomplish that here by coding the items in the data according to their expected relationships to the underlying theoretical dimensions.
+Each item in the data is an opportunity for the unit to express its positions along the latent dimensions specified in the theory.
+In the context of the Eurobarometer survey, an item is a possible answer to a survey question, and a positive response to that item is choosing that answer to the question.
+Each answer to a question is an item as all items must be dichotomous.
+Converting all non-dichotomous options to a set of dichotomous items is straightforward.
+For instance, a five-level feeling thermometer survey question would be broken down into five separate dichotomous items.
+That is known in the machine-learning literature as One Hot encoding.
+Similarly, a continuous variable would be made dichotomous through the use of thresholds.
+In the next section we discuss how to generalize our model for more general items.
+In other contexts, responses to items may be votes on bills or resolutions, or the presence of particular elements of treaties, constitutions, or other documents.